FEMA Floodplain Management Program

 In compliance with the National Flood Insurance Program (NFIP), the County adopted a Floodplain Management Ordinance.
 This Ordinance requires that the lowest floor, including basement, for all new structures or substantial improvements to existing structures within a SFHA, shall be elevated one to two feet above the 100-year Base Flood Elevation (BFE) for that area.
 Lower insurance rates are available when the lowest floor is above the BFE.

 Visit the FEMA website and the FloodSmart website for information on the NFIP.
 These websites offer information on floodplains, flood insurance coverage for residential and commercial structures, and flood preparation and recovery.

-Visit the FEMA website to determine if you property is within the SFHA.
+Visit the FEMA website to determine if your property is within the SFHA.

 Public Works staff can determine your flood zone designation using available Assessor's Parcel Map, County base maps, FEMA information, and other documents or maps.
-The fee for this written determination is $50 per parcel.
-If a site visit is warranted, there will be an additional $250 fee.
+The fee for this written determination is $100 per parcel.
+If a site visit is warranted, there will be an additional $400 plus time and material fee.